unrealwork/atsd-use-cases/USVisa/README.md

 obtain travel visas to visit Europe (currently, Americans do not need visas).
 This is in response to Washington refusing to to grant visa-free access to 5 EU countries: Poland, Croatia, Bulgaria, Romania, and Cyprus.
 All EU countries except for these 5 may travel to the US without needing to obtain a travel visa.
 The following image shows the number of B-1 and B-2 visas from these countries between 1997 and 2015.
-The early to mid 2000's saw the peak of the total number of B-1 and B-2 visas issued to these countries, but in recent years these numbers has dropped off, falling to to 9,977 in 2015 ($1,596,320 in revenue at $160 per visa).
+The early to mid 2000's saw the peak of the total number of B-1 and B-2 visas issued to these countries, but in recent years these numbers has dropped off, falling to 9,977 in 2015 ($1,596,320 in revenue at $160 per visa).

 ![Figure15](Images/Figure15.png)

-If the Eu would require U.S. citizens to obtain travel visas, Washington would likely as a response require the currently visa exempt countries from the EU to obtain visas.
+If the EU would require U.S. citizens to obtain travel visas, Washington would likely require the currently visa-exempt countries from the EU to begin obtaining visas in order to visit the country.
 The total
 [number of European travelers](https://en.wikipedia.org/wiki/Visa_Waiver_Program ) to the U.S. utilizing the visa waiver program was 14,043,823 and 13,997,570 in 2014 and 2015, respectively.
 At $160 per visa, this would have come to about **$2.24 and $2.239 billion**, a bill EU citizens may soon have to foot should the visa waiver program be lifted.